 What is confidence vs. Arrogance?

 It is safe to use the word arrogance instead of ego.
 Arrogance is an outward display of self-worth.
-It’s a better than you attitude.
+It’s a better-than-you attitude.
 This is basically the same as the word ego described above.

-Although arrogance is not so much as someone who is looking to celebrate themselves directly rather more indirectly by trying to convince you that you don’t qualify or are not on the same level as they are.
+Although arrogance is not so much as someone who is looking to celebrate themselves directly but rather more indirectly by trying to convince you that you don’t qualify or are not on the same level as they are.

 Can you have high ego low self-esteem?

 The approval of others can be a bit like a drug.
-Often people with high-ego and low self-esteem will need it constantly and will throw a tantrum when they can’t get their fix.
+Often people with high ego and low self-esteem will need it constantly and will throw a tantrum when they can’t get their fix.